chiguayeshao/POLP/README.md

 ## Overview

-Proof of Location Protocol(POLP) is the first decentralized protocol that enhances privacy in location services across Web3 ecosystems.
+Proof of Location Protocol(POLP) is the first ZK-powered solution for verifiable and trustworthy location privacy.
+It is interoperable with other protocols and can be used as foundational on-chain infrastructure to build protocols and services.
 Utilizing state-of-the-art Zero-Knowledge Proofs (ZKPs), POLP ensures that users can share and verify their geographical positions without exposing actual data, making it an ideal solution for privacy-conscious applications on blockchain platforms.

 ## Privacy Concerns